jhb123/PuzzleServer/README.md

 docker run -p 5000:5000 puzzle_server
 ```
 ## Development
-Autotags on merge into release branch.

-Use
+Pre-commit hooks will keep your code tidy.
+Set them up with:
 ```commandline
 pre-commit install
 ```
-to install pre-commit hooks.
+Tags on merge into release